 Visit an authentic restaurant or food market and get a taste of South Africa.
 Traditional South African food is enjoyed by all, and Soweto is the best place to find it!
 Be sure to pop into Sakhumzi before you leave!

-One thing you don’t want to do in Joburg is to rely on just your feet to get you around the city.
-First off, the city is big!
-Too big to comfortably walk to and from each attraction.
+While it is great to discover certain areas on foot, Joburg is a huge city!
+It is too big to comfortably walk to and from each attraction.
+You also need to keep safety in mind when considering walking around Johannesburg.
 You could rent a car if you know how to drive defensively!
 However, there is sufficient public and private transport to get you around for 2 days in Joburg.

 South Africa has minibus taxis that operate throughout the country.
 It’s not advisable that tourists hop into these, simply because their driving can be erratic and, at times, reckless.